spdzh/Ship-Movement-Scheduling/README.md

 2. Daylight restriction
 3. Channel closure.

-The data were provided by Houston Pilots.
 I used PuLP package in Python and applied genetic algorithm to find the best scheduling scheme with minimum delay.